Photon energy | 30 - 1500 eV |

 Fast Access

-Since VT-22 SPECIES-APXPS opens up a new type of access – Fast Access – to allow short-notice proposals for short experiments.
-This type of access can be used for both feasibility studies and very short scientific experiments.
+It is possible to submit Fast Access proposals to both branches at SPECIES.
+This short-notice proposals and short experiments can be used for both feasibility studies and very short scientific experiments.
 Maximum 6 shifts (24 hrs) can be allocated for a single proposal.
-Only the standard ambient pressure cell is offered for this type of access, and only during certain pre-defined time.
+For APXPS endstation, only the standard ambient pressure cell or only UHV measurements are offered for this type of access, and only during certain pre-defined time.
 Please contact beamline personnel for the current schedule.
 The cell is provided with full functionality, however, the cleanliness cannot be guaranteed as it is not baked in between measurements.

 For information on how to apply for the fast access, please visit Fast Access call page

-Next available slot for fast access measurements: Week 16, 2023 (April 17th 2023).
-Other time slots might be available upon special request.
+Fast access time slots are available upon request.
 Please contact the beamline staff.

 Scanning probe microscopy